esonia/Practice_Git/README.md

 Sub branch 1 - Additional line added for testing.
 Now see how to merge the changes to main

 After Merge Commit all the lines from Sub Branch is now available on branch 01.
 Going for further pull & Merge

+Trying conflict resolution - Didnt work changing on the main. lets try on this branch 01